5 Spooky Problems, That Scare the IT Department

 1 – Cobwebs

 Now while cobwebs are not inherently dangerous, they do tend to gather around computers.
-It’s also usually a symptom of a dusty computer area, clogging your computer up with dust just leads to a drop in performance.
+It’s also usually a symptom of a dusty computer area; clogging your computer up with dust just leads to a drop in performance.

 Not to mention spiders.

-No one likes spiders in or around their computers
+No one likes spiders in or around their computers.

 Our Recommended Solution:

-Luckily, Halloween occurs in the spring here in the Melbourne, so we recommend a bit of Spring Cleaning for your computer desk.
+Luckily, Halloween occurs in the spring here in Melbourne, so we recommend a bit of Spring Cleaning for your computer desk.

 Giving the area around your computer a good dust, and clearing out those cobwebs will help keep your computer safe in the Spooky Season.